mingluzhang/ML-notes/README.md

 # mlnotes

 #### Description
-All machine learning related learning notes and assignments from 6/20/2018 until now.
+All machine learning related learning notes and assignments from 6/20/2018 until now.<br>
 Most of them are wrote in Jupyter-notebook with Python.

 #### Other links